Green wall: Structural media

 Structural media are growth medium "blocks" that are not loose, nor mats, but which incorporate the best features of both into a block that can be manufactured into various sizes, shapes and thicknesses.
 These media have the advantage that they do not break down for 10 to 15 years, can be made to have a higher or lower water holding capacity depending on the plant selection for the wall, can have their pH and EC's customized to suit the plants, and are easily handled for maintenance and replacement.

 There is also some discussion involving "active" living walls.
 An active living wall actively pulls or forces air through the plants le quality to the point that the installation of other air quality filtration systems can be removed to provide a cost-savings.
 Therefore, the added cost of design, planning and implementation of an active living wall is still in question.
-With further research and UL standards to support the air quality data from the living wall, building code may one day allow for our buildings to have their air filtered by plants.
+With further research and UL standards to support the air quality data from the living wall, building codes may one day allow for our buildings to have their air filtered by plants.

 The area of air quality and plants is continuing to be researched.
 Early studies in this area include NASA studies performed in the 1970s and 1980s by B. C. Wolverton.
 There was also a study performed at the University of Guelph by Alan Darlington.
 Other research has shown the effect the plants have on the health of office workers.

 Function

 Green walls are found most often in urban environments where the plants reduce overall temperatures of the building.
 "The primary cause of heat build-up in cities is insolation, the absorption of solar radiation by roads and buildings in the city and the storage of this heat in the building material and its subsequent re-radiation.
 Plant surfaces however, as a result of transpiration, do not rise more than 4–5 °C above the ambient and are sometimes cooler."

+Living walls could function as urban agriculture, urban gardening, or provide aesthetic enhancement as art installations.
+They are particularly suitable for cities, as they allow good use of available vertical surface areas.
+They are also suitable in arid areas, as the circulating water on a vertical wall is less likely to evaporate than in horizontal gardens.
+It is sometimes built indoors to help alleviate sick building syndrome.
+Living walls are also acknowledged for remediation of poor air quality, in both internal and external environments.

+Water management

-Living walls may also be a means for water reuse.
-The plants may purify slightly polluted water (such as greywater) by absorbing the dissolved nutrients.
+Living walls may also be a means for water reuse and management.
+The plants purify slightly polluted water (such as greywater) by absorbing the dissolved nutrients.
 Bacteria mineralize the organic components to make them available to the plants.
 A study is underway at the Bertschi School in Seattle, Washington, using a GSky Pro Wall system, however, no publicly available data on this is available at this time.

-Living walls are particularly suitable for cities, as they allow good use of available vertical surface areas.
-They are also suitable in arid areas, as the circulating water on a vertical wall is less likely to evaporate than in horizontal gardens.

-The living wall could also function for urban agriculture, urban gardening, or for its beauty as art.
-It is sometimes built indoors to help alleviate sick building syndrome.

-Living walls are also acknowledged for remediation of poor air quality, both to internal and external areas.